baskint/relicious_apps/README.md

 [info] Sent 200 in 83ms
 ```

-Let me know if you have areas for improvement.
+Let me know if you have ideas for improvement.
 Thanks for checking it out.

 Baskin Tapkan - June, 2023.